|

 Consumer-Centred Health Care: Policy Innovation and Empowerment

-conference held in Melbourne on 22-23 March 2010.
+conference held in Melbourne in March 2010.

-These 5 points are not the last
+The 4 points in our Campaign are not the last

 word in health reform.
 They are simply starting points for the